vlp47226/Sports-Science-Projects/Predicting NFL Career Length via Combine Stats/README.md

 TODO:
     Explore the dataset to see duplicates, data distributions, number of unique schools, etc.
+    Remove players who have not yet retired.
+This can be done via checking if they have a 2024 season or if they have a hall of fame monitor

 The first step is to find all the available data regarding the length of as many of the players in the original NFL combine dataset